pilgreen/drive2hugo/README.md

 I tried to keep this process separate from Hugo itself, partly because you have to but also because it just feels right.
 I like being able to mix and match what sections are linked to Drive and what sections are static.
 Sure, it means two commands to build the site each time, but a tiny Makefile works really well for me.

-If you don't have Go setup on your machine, I have included binaries for my two targets in the /bin folder.

 If you are an avid Go programmer and you see some antipatterns or something I did wrong, please let me know.
 I'm very new and really interested.